TV Daily Schedule: KQED 9

 The Buried Treasure Problem - Pirate Island.
 Peg and Cat measure their way to buried treasure using Cat as a measuring stick!
 Primary Content: Non-standard units of measurement; Secondary Content: Mapping. duration 28:46 STEREO TVY (Secondary audio: DVI)

-10:00 amClifford The Big Red Dog [#205] Magic in the Air/Everyone Loves Clifford * Magic in the Air - Clifford's Big Idea: Be Responsible.
-When the Peter Poundstone Magician craze sweeps the island, Charley gets carried away and neglects an important assignment. * Everyone Loves Clifford - Clifford's Big Idea: Be Kind.
-When Emily Elizabeth scratches Clifford's "sweet spot," his back leg starts thumping and the whole island shakes! duration 28:46 STEREO TVY (Secondary audio: DVI)
+10:00 amClifford The Big Red Dog [#205] Magic in the Air/Everyone Loves Clifford MAGIC IN THE AIR - Clifford's Big Idea: Be Responsible When the Peter Poundstone Magician craze sweeps the island, Charley gets carried away and neglects an important assignment.
+(Literacy episode.)
+EVERYONE LOVES CLIFFORD - Clifford's Big Idea: Be Kind When Emily Elizabeth scratches Clifford's "sweet spot," his back leg starts thumping and the whole island shakes! duration 28:55 STEREO TVY (Secondary audio: DVI)

 10:30 amClifford's Puppy Days [#103] Jorge and the Dog Run/Clifford's Club House * Jorge and the Dog Run - Clifford and Jorge reminisce about the day they met, a day that ended in a big surprise.